tru9/denblox/README.md

 ### Example

-This is a self-explanatory header, but this shows you some basics and how to use the library.
+This is a self-explanatory header, but it shows you some fundamentals and how to use one of the library functions.

 ```js
 import * as denblox from "https://deno.land/x/denblox/mod.ts";